StevenSmiley/hello-cdk-pipelines/README.md

 ### Working on your local machine

 This project uses Python 3 and virtualenv.
-If needed, you can create the virtualenv:

 ```